Days: 11 - 13

 Monday, September 2, 2024

-We had breakfast both morning in Erfurt at our hotel.
+We had breakfast both mornings in Erfurt at our hotel.
 It was by far the best breakfast we had on the trip.
-The selection hot foods (fried eggs, bacon, sausage) cold foods(cold cuts, yogurt, various types of cereal) fresh fruit and breads/rolls was outstanding!
+The selection of hot foods (fried eggs, bacon, sausage), cold foods(cold cuts, yogurt, various types of cereal), fresh fruit, and breads/rolls was outstanding!

 Hotel Am Kaisersaal